onasunnymorning/ryde/README.md

 # ryde
-Registry Data Escrow toolset written in Go
+Library for working with Registry Data Escrows (RyDE) as defined in https://www.rfc-editor.org/rfc/rfc9022.htm